Click on the + to view resumes

 Sierra Haynes (she/her) is a multi-disciplinary, mixed-race, 2LGBTQ+ artist.
 She has 10 years of radio experience (CBC/CJTR Community Radio) and is a member of ACTRA with professional experience in feature film, cartoon voice-over, web series, and script supervision.
 Currently, she is in her last semester of studies at Studio 58 in Vancouver, BC studying acting and playwriting.
 Her new play, THE RADIUM GIRLS (TED Talks NYC Residency finalist 2018), was meant to premiere as part of FourPlay: New Works by Excited Writers in March 2020 but was canceled due to Covid-19.
 In May 2020, her radio drama, I’M RIGHT HERE, was produced and premiered thanks to the National Theatre School of Canada’s #ArtApart initiative.
 Sierra has ongoing mentorships with award-winning Canadian stage writers Tetsuro Shigematsu and Anton Lipovetsky.
 She has recently begun mentorship with award-winning TV screenwriter Nathaniel Moher through Women of Color Unite’s JTC List (#StartWith8HollywoodNorth).
 She eagerly looks forward to her work as an Artistic Associate at Globe Theatre Regina.
 Big love to her teachers, friends, family, and collaborators!

 Ray Koh is a Filipino-Canadian, first-generation immigrant and multi-disciplinary artist based in Vancouver, British Columbia.
 He acknowledges his privilege to live, work, and play on the unceded traditional territories of the Musqueam, Squamish, and Tsleil-Waututh Nations.
 Selected credits at Studio 58 include URINETOWN: THE MUSICAL directed by Courtenay Dobbie, THE DOLL’S HOUSE PROJECT directed by award-winning actor Laara Sadiq, COUNTDOWN TO NEW YEAR'S directed by award-winning actor Colin Murdock, and most recently TOMORROWLOVE directed by Lauren Taylor and Shekhar Paleja.
-Don’t miss Ray’s upcoming short-film and ‘solo show’- which, to all non-theatre friends, means self-directed, self-written, self-acted and self-produced- title: TBA, releasing mid-April of 2021!
+Don’t miss Ray’s upcoming short-film and ‘solo show’- which, to all non-theatre friends, means self-directed, self-written, self-acted and self-produced- title: THE MOST BEAUTIFUL ONES, releasing mid-April of 2021!
 You can follow him on Instagram & Twitter for more updates on his work: @_raykoh.

 Born and raised in Smithers BC, Silken was thrilled to wave goodbye to the single-gated airport and fly off to pursue her dreams of acting in the concrete jungle of Vancouver.
 Now a soon-to-be graduate of Studio 58, she is grateful to have had the privilege to live, work and play on the unceded traditional territory of the Musqueam, Squamish, and Tsleil-Waututh First Nations.
 Some of Silken’s past productions include A Doll’s House Project, TomorrowLove, and The Wax in His Wings (Studio 58), for which she was a co-creator and performer, as well as her role as Shipyard Sal in the Shipyard Pals Story-Filled Walks (North Vancouver Museum and Archives).
 Keep an eye out for her upcoming solo show, a project in which she enjoyed the freedom, power, and sheer terror of being her own one-woman team.
 Silken is now itching to go out into the world and learn as much as she possibly can about the various aspects of art and creation.